kailys6690/github-tutorial/README.md

 What is **GitHub**?

-What is the difference between Git and GitHub?
+What is the difference between **Git** and **GitHub**?

+Git runs locally, unlike GitHub which runs in the clouds.
+Git doesn't require GitHub, but GitHub does require Git.

 ---